From “text neck” to carrying heavy bags, daily activities can strain your body over time, causing an overuse injury.

 - Shin splints: Athletes who train hard but don’t stretch fully can damage their shin bones, muscles and tendons.

-- Stress fractures: Athletes who experience constant blows to leg, arm and shoulder bones cause hairpin breaks in the bones, which can worsen over time.
+- Stress fractures: Athletes who experience constant blows to their leg, arm and shoulder bones can cause hairpin breaks in the bones, which can worsen over time.